Hope fading as deaths in Turkey, Syria quake pass 11,000

 Using other crossings, or sending the aid across conflict lines from Damascus, requires “multiple levels of coordination between different parties, security, humanitarian, NGOs,” he said.
 “It’s not a straightforward operation.”

-Critics have accused the Syrian government of deliberately slowing down the process because it does not recognize aid groups operating in rebel-held areas and has sought to cut off support for those areas throughout the conflict.
+Critics have accused the Syrian government of deliberately slowing down the process to cut off support to rebel-held areas.

-In rebel-held parts of northwest Syria, rescuers pulled a man, a woman and four children from the rubble in the towns of Salqeen, Harem and Jinderis, according to the White Helmets group.

 Turkey sits on top of major fault lines and is frequently shaken by earthquakes.
 Some 18,000 were killed in similarly powerful earthquakes that hit northwest Turkey in 1999.

 Alsayed reported from Bab al-Hawa, Syria.
 Fraser reported from Ankara, Turkey.
-David Rising in Bangkok, Monika Scisclowksa in Warsaw, Danica Kirka in London, Frank Jordans in Berlin and Robert Badendieck in Istanbul contributed to this story.
+Bilginsoy reported from Istanbul.
+David Rising in Bangkok, Monika Scisclowksa in Warsaw, Danica Kirka in London, Frank Jordans in Berlin and Robert Badendieck in Istanbul contributed.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.